-Do I lose a contact with your friends or family if you delete your account?
+Do I lose a contact with my friends or family if I delete my account?
 Probably not.
 Moreover, don’t I use this account anymore, yes?
 So, I probably already have an alternative way of communication.
 There is no excuse.

 5. I couldn’t find an option to close the account

 Some old services don’t have an option to close or remove the account.
 The only solution is to write an email to the help desk with an account removing requests.

 If you have a problem with finding an option to remove an account, you can check the site called Justdelete.me.
 It is “a directory of direct links to delete your account from web services” with most popular services and useful information how to perform the account deletion process.